Qutb Minar complex: Tombs

-Tomb of Iltutmish
+Tomb of Shams al-Din Iltutmish

 The tomb of the Delhi Sultanate ruler, Iltutmish, a second Sultan of Delhi (r.
 1211–1236 AD), built 1235 CE, is also part of the Qutb Minar Complex in Mehrauli, New Delhi.
 The central chamber is a 9 mt. sq. and has squinches, suggesting the existence of a dome, which has since collapsed.
 The main cenotaph, in white marble, is placed on a raised platform in the centre of the chamber.
 The facade is known for its ornate carving, both at the entrance and the interior walls.
 The interior west wall has a prayer niche (mihrab) decorated with marble, and a rich amalgamation of Hindu motifs into Islamic architecture, such as bell-and-chain, tassel, lotus, diamond emblems.

 In 1914, during excavations by Archaeological Survey of India's (ASI) Gordon Sanderson, the grave chamber was discovered.
 From the north of the tomb 20 steps lead down to the actual burial vault.